A 26-week intensive certificate program for career changers in technology

 The program is designed for individuals who have completed a bachelor's degree and who pass an entrance exam.
 Applicants should also have basic experience with a personal computer running Windows or macOS and mobile devices running iOS or Android.

 Official transcripts showing the conferral of a bachelor’s degree from a regionally accredited institution must be received by the tuition deadline.
 Transcripts must be sent directly from the institution of record; we do not accept transcripts sent from applicants.
 DePaul alumni can request a free electronic transcript from DePaul.
 Transcripts should be sent to email@example.com.
-Domestic transcripts submitted to IPD for any administrative purpose will become property of DePaul IPD and will not be returned.
+Domestic transcripts submitted to IPD for any administrative purpose will become the property of DePaul IPD and will not be returned.

 Degrees earned outside of the U.S.: these applicants must provide a course-by-course transcript evaluation as well as proof of English proficiency.
 Visit the